Custom Orthotics

 - Biomechanical assessment.
 A focused exam of your feet, ankles, knees, hips, and gait.
 We watch you walk (sometimes run, depending on the goal), look at footwear wear patterns, and assess strength and mobility through the lower chain.

-- Cast or scan.
-Each foot is captured in a neutral subtalar position — either by scan or plaster impression — so the orthotic is fit to a corrected foot, not a collapsed one.
+- Foam molding.
+Each foot is captured in a neutral subtalar position using a foam impression box, so the orthotic is fit to a corrected foot, not a collapsed one.

 - Footwear conversation.
 We talk about which shoes the orthotic will go in.
 Athletic shoes, work boots, dress shoes, ski boots, hockey skates, and cycling shoes all need slightly different orthotic shells.
 Sometimes a single pair works in everything; sometimes a second style is worth it.

 - Lab production.
-The cast/scan goes to a Canadian orthotic lab.
-Production typically takes 3 to 6 weeks.
+The foam mold goes to The Orthotic Group, our orthotic lab partner.
+Production typically takes 2 to 3 weeks.

 - Fitting.
 When the orthotics arrive, you come back for a fitting appointment.
 We confirm fit in your shoes, check that they feel right, and discuss the break-in period (usually a couple of weeks of gradually increasing wear time).